POLICE SURGERY :

 You can still carry out these activities if you’re using water from a bucket or a watering can.
 You can also use water that is not sourced from mains water, such as grey water, rainwater from a water butt through a hosepipe, or private boreholes for example.

-*4 new streets lights will be installed at the end of April 2025.
+* 4 new streets lights have been installed in April 2025.

 * A dog Prohibition Order for the playing field has been applied for.